Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 |Calibrate camera|`calibrate_camera`(`cv2.calibrateCamera`)|
 |Undistort image|`undistort_image`(`cv2.undistort`)|

 I started to see the chessboard images, in [camera_cal/](./camera_cal) folder.
 And then I write the `get_obj_image_points` function to get "object points" and "image points".
-Object points represents three cordinates, like (x, y, z) of the chessboard corners in each images.
+Object points represent three coordinates, like (x, y, z) of the chessboard corners in each image.
 I assumed the chessboard is fixed on the wall, which means `z = 0`.

 After I got object points and image points from `get_obj_image_points`, I compute camera calibration and distortion coefficients using `calibrate_camera`.